Is the Gothic Quarter in Barcelona Safe? (Get the Truth)

 So…is the Gothic Quarter in Barcelona safe?

 Well, I’m here to break it down for you, from the bustling alleys to the quiet corners, in true insider style.
-After all, living in Spain and spending a good deal of time in Barcelona, I’ve had the chance to get to know the Gothic Quarter pretty well.
+After all, I live in Spain and have spent a good deal of time in Barcelona, so I’ve had the chance to get to know the Gothic Quarter pretty well.

 By the end of this article, you’ll know whether this ancient heart of Barcelona is a safe choice for you.
 Stick around and I’ll share with you not only the Barri Gòtic’s safety insights but also some local tips that will make your visit a breeze.